Qian-bowen/LSM-Tree/README.md

-## KVStore using Log-structured Merge Tre
+## KVStore using Log-structured Merge Tree